-What knowledge should one have in general to run a blog professionally?
+What knowledge should you have in general to run a blog professionally?

 First of all, you have to enjoy writing.
-If you start a blog to quickly make money or to get free products (be careful with the tax office), will sooner or later drop the sails.
+If you start a blog to earn money quickly or to get free products (be careful with the tax office), you will sooner or later drop out.
 Then a blog is nothing more than an office job.
-In our opinion, only those who are passionate about their work can be successful in the long term.
+In our opinion, only those who bring passion can be successful in the long run.

-Besides, you have to bring everything you need is important for any self-employment.
+Besides that, you actually have to bring along everything that is important for any self-employment.
 In addition to passion, every founder must be able to cope with setbacks - because they come.
 Even those who want to see a fixed income in their account every month are likely to have problems with self-employment.

-The Corona crisis has clearly shown this.
-From one day to the next, countless planned cooperations broke us off - and with them income.
-We know some hobby bloggers who have thrown in the towel in the face of the massive loss of visitors in the wake of the Corona pandemic.
+The Corona crisis clearly demonstrated this.
+From one day to the next, we lost countless planned collaborations - and thus income.
+We know some hobby bloggers who threw in the towel in the face of massive visitor losses in the wake of the Corona pandemic.

-For us, however, it was clear that every crisis is also an opportunity - in other words, fire is ready.
-During the crisis we showered our two working students with orders.
-Financially, it was a game with fire - but it paid off.
+But for us it was clear: every crisis is also an opportunity - so fire away.
+We showered our two working students with orders during the crisis.
+Financially, it was a gamble with fire - but it paid off.

 With the niche to success

-In 2010 it was even easier to start a new blog.
-What advice do you have for bloggers who are just starting it now?
-How can you stand out from the vast amount of content?
+In 2010, it was much easier to start a new blog.
+What advice do you have for bloggers who are just starting out?
+How can you still stand out from the vast amount of content?

-Every beginning is hard.
-If you start a blog simply because you enjoy writing, you can - as in the past - take it easy and start blogging.
+All beginnings are difficult.
+And that's even more true today than it was in 2010.
+If you start a blog because you simply enjoy writing, you can approach blogging - as you did in the past - quite calmly and write away.

-If you want to be successful in the long term and see blogging as a possible business, you should definitely consider a very good concept.
-A catchy name (which you can pronounce and remember easily), a DE domain (and preferably all other important domains) and an appealing design (which also works on the smartphone) are the basic requirements for a successful blog.
+If you want to be successful in the long run and consider blogging as a possible business, you should definitely think about a very good concept.
+A catchy name (which can also be pronounced and easily remembered), a DE domain (and preferably all other important domains) and an appealing design (which also works on the smartphone) are the basic requirements for a successful blog.

-With a niche - such as a blog with the best cream cake recipes - you still have a good chance of growing relatively quickly in your field.
-Those who address unspecific topics - such as travel in general - are facing huge competition today.
-Apart from blogs with high coverage and many backlinks, there are also larger companies that spend a lot on SEO.
+With a niche - for example, a blog with the best cream cake recipes - you still have a good chance of becoming big in your field relatively quickly.
+Anyone who tackles non-specific topics - such as travel in general - faces huge competition today.
+In addition to blogs with a wide reach and many backlinks, there are also larger companies that spend huge amounts on SEO.

-Whoever starts here needs a lot of staying power and capital.
-Running a professional blog is very expensive.
-Besides the hosting there are some costs, for Pluginsexample for special programming, the tax advisor or the trademark registration, which we highly recommend.
+Who starts here, needs in any case a very long breath and capital.
+Running a professional blog is quite expensive.
+In addition to hosting, there are some costs, such as for Plugins, special programming, the tax advisor or the trademark registration, which we highly recommend.